franarama/noun-phrase-finder/README.md

 # noun-phrase-finder

-This program utilities nltk to find the frequencies of noun phrases of the form:
+This program utilizes nltk to find the frequencies of noun phrases of the form:

 determiner adjective* noun+